charlottedaumal/cell-condition-prediction/README.md

-# Can You Guess the Condition ?
-ML Meets Epigenetics
+# From Expression to Experiment: Predicting Cell Condition

 **Authors:** Charlotte Daumal & Clemence Kiehl
 **Context:** This mini-project was completed as part of the *Introduction to machine learning for bioengineers* course taught by Prof. Johanni Brea at EPFL
 **Language:** Julia
 **Date:** December 2022